Full-Day Ancasmarca Ruins Tour

 Calca Ancasmarca Ruins Full-Day in the heights of Calca, visit the Inca citadel of Ancasmarca.
 Several Inca trails lead to the magnificent housing complexes of Ancasmarca and its sacred temples.
 Enjoy a fascinating walk through the Uno Urco temple in Calca, Yucay, and Machu Qolqa.

 Uncover the magic of Peru’s Ancasmarca Ruins on this one-day tour from Cuzco.
-Enjoy informative commentary as you marvel at beautiful culture while exploring this UNESCO site.
+Enjoy informative commentary as you marvel at the beautiful culture while exploring this UNESCO World Heritage Site.

 Explore Cusco’s mysterious Ancasmarca ruins!
 Visit fascinating landmarks and journey through time as experienced guides share tales and legends about the archaeological site.

 Explore the ancient ruins of Ancasmarca, a hidden gem in the Andes Mountains of Peru.
-This guided tour will take you through the Inca civilization’s fascinating history and impressive architectural feats.
+This guided tour will take you through the fascinating history and impressive architectural feats of the Inca civilization.
 You’ll see the remains of temples, terraces, and aqueducts, surrounded by breathtaking mountain views.

 The excursion starts at 7:30

-Explore Peru’s ancient history and the storied Ancasmarca ruins on this epic tour!
+Explore Peru’s ancient history and the storied ruins of Ancasmarca on this epic tour!

 After enjoying the spectacular panoramic views of Ancasmarca, we head towards the Uno Urco temple.
-The Uno Urco water temple presents unique characteristics of the Inca ideology in the rock; it is the carving of a puma head with a snake body.
+The Uno Urco water temple features unique rock formations that reflect Inca beliefs.
+It has a carving of a puma head with a snake body.

-Continue the trip to the Andenes de Yucay and end with a visit to the ruins of Machu Qolqa before returning to Cusco via Chinchero and Poroy.
+Continue your trip to the Andenes de Yucay.
+End with a visit to the ruins of Machu Qolqa.
+Then, return to Cusco through Chinchero and Poroy.
 Thank you for traveling through new tourist routes with KONDOR PATH TOURS.

 Take a guided adventure through Cusco’s Ancasmarca Ruins on a one-day trip!
-Explore the remains of an ancient Inca city, learn more about its culture, and enjoy spectacular views of the valley beneath.
+Discover the ruins of an old Inca city.
+Learn about its culture and enjoy amazing views of the valley below.

 Activity Level: Relaxed.